Definition of Marginal Tax Rate

 Explanation

-The marginal tax is the tax on the additional dollar earned by the tax payer in the financial year and the rate may differ from country to country.
+It is the tax on the additional dollar the taxpayer earns in the financial year, and the rate may differ from country to country.
 In a progressive tax scheme, the taxable income is sliced into pieces and is taxed as per the tax rate of the particular tax bracket.
-It can also be noticed that in the progressive taxation system the marginal tax rate is always greater than the average tax rate.
-MTR should be known by the taxpayers because they have to make certain decisions on the investment which is to be made in the upcoming year.
+It can also be noticed that in the progressive taxation system, the marginal tax rate is always greater than the average tax rate.
+The taxpayers should know MTR because they have to make certain decisions on the investment in the upcoming year.

 Formula